-Financial disclosure reports for judicial officers and certain judiciary employees are filed with the Administrative Office of the U.S. Courts in accordance with the requirements of the Ethics in Government Act of 1978, as amended (Act) (5 U.S.C. app. §§ 101-111).
-The Act requires online public access to financial disclosure reports, including periodic transaction reports filed by judicial officers, including bankruptcy judges, magistrate judges, and special trial judges .
+Financial disclosure reports for judicial officers and certain judiciary employees are filed with the Administrative Office of the U.S. Courts (AO) in accordance with the requirements of the Financial Disclosure Requirements of Federal Personnel (5 U.S.C. §§ 13101-13111).
+The AO provides online public access to financial disclosure reports, including periodic transaction reports filed by judicial officers, including bankruptcy judges, magistrate judges, and special trial judges.

-The database includes judges' periodic transaction reports and calendar year 2021 reports that are currently available for release.
+The database includes judges' periodic transaction reports and calendar year 2021 and future reports that are currently available for release.
 Reports will be continuously added as they are prepared for release.

 Request Additional Reports